Digitalkaizen/DS-ML/11. Car Market Price Prediction/README_EN.md

 ## Project Description

-"Not Crashed, Not Scratched" is a used car sales service developing a web application that allows users to estimate the market value of their car.
+Client is a used car sales service developing a web application that allows users to estimate the market value of their car.

 You are provided with historical data including vehicle specifications, configuration, and prices.
 The goal is to build a model that accurately predicts car prices.